IEEE Computer Society Publications Seek Applications for 2024 Editors in Chief

 - actively soliciting high-quality manuscripts from potential authors and, with support from publication staff, helping these authors get their manuscripts published;

-- identifying and appointing a diverse pool of qualified and engaged editorial board members, with the concurrence of the Publications Board;
+- identifying and appointing a diverse pool of qualified and engaged editorial board members, with the concurrence of the IEEE-CS Publications Board or the cosponsored publication’s Steering Committee;

 - selecting competent manuscript reviewers, with the help of editorial board members, and managing timely reviews of manuscripts;